shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Blockchain-Based-Skill-Verification-System.md

 # Deploying smart contacts

-## **To** **Local Network**
+## To a local network

-To deploy the smart contracts locally firstly we check our *truflle.config.js* to make sure that we have the same port from ganache(default: 8545) in development and the root of our truffle project is set properly.
+To deploy the smart contracts locally, we need to check our `truffle.config.js` to make sure that we have the same port from ganache (the default is port 8545) in development and the root of our truffle project is set properly.

 ```jsx
 contracts_build_directory: path.join(__dirname, 'src/abis'),